Story

-The team will be made up of 25 amateur cyclists from across the world and will work as team as they make their way across France across three and a half weeks.
+The team was made up of amateur cyclists from across the world and they worked as team as they made their way across France across three and a half weeks.

 The team's fundraising target is to raise over £1,000,000 for Cure Leukaemia, the official charity partner of the Tour de France.